Single-valued hyperlogarithms, correlation functions and closed string amplitudes: Correlation functions and closed string amplitudes

 Conformal field theories are local two dimensional quantum field theories.
 Correlation functions are vacuum expectation values of the product of dynamical composite fields (or vertex operators in string theory) $V_i(\pmb x)$ with $\pmb x=(x,y)\in\mathbb R^2$ (see~\cite{Ginsparg:1988ui,DiFrancesco:1997nk} for some review and introduction)

-The partition function is $Z$.
+$Z$ is the partition function.
 The action $S$ is a function of the elementary fields and of the two-dimensional metric.
 This metric is determined by the geometry of the Riemann surface $\Sigma$ on which the theory is considered.

-One axiom of conformal field theories is the requirement of single-valuedness of the correlation functions as functions of the positions $\pmb x_i=(x_i,y_i)$ of the vertex operators in the euclidean plane $\mathbb R^2$.
-That means any physical correlators should not have monodromies when one varies the positions of a given operator around the position other operators.
+One axiom of conformal field theories is the requirement of single-valuedness of the correlation functions as functions of the positions $\pmb x_i=(x_i,y_i)$ of the vertex operators in the euclidean plane $\mathbb R^2$ (locality of the theory depends on the absence of branch cuts)~\cite[Chap.~5]{DiFrancesco:1997nk}.
+It means that a physical correlator should not have monodromies when one varies the position of a given operator around the position of other operators.